rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Describes the type of Digital Bar Pulse (DBP) being produced by the scan engine.</p>
+Describes the type of Digital Bar Pulse (DBP) being produced by the scan engine.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.DBP_NORMAL - String: normal
-<p>Tells the scan engine to produce normal DBP.</p>
+* Constant: EB.Barcode.DBP_NORMAL - String: normal Tells the scan engine to produce normal DBP.

-* Constant: EB.Barcode.DBP_COMPOSITE - String: composite
-<p>Tells the scan engine to produce composite DBP, which is 2 different sets of DBP data multiplexed together for better decode performance.
-In order to enable this mode it must be supported by the scanner.</p>
+* Constant: EB.Barcode.DBP_COMPOSITE - String: composite Tells the scan engine to produce composite DBP, which is 2 different sets of DBP data multiplexed together for better decode performance.
+In order to enable this mode it must be supported by the scanner.
 ####Access